Cultural Protocol in Tonga

 Sunday is a sacred day in this highly religious country where going to a church service is an interesting insight into the local way of life.
 When going to a church service, both men and women must cover their knees and shoulders.
 It’s also respectful to wear more formal clothing, such as a shirt for men or a dress for women.

 It is also prohibited to do any chores on a Sunday.
-While most travellers will be trying to avoid chores at all cost (who wants to do chores on a holiday?!), this means that you shouldn’t do your laundry, for example, on a Sunday if you are staying outside of a resort.
-For things you can do on a Sunday, see 5 Things to Do in Tonga on a Sunday.
+While most travellers will be trying to avoid chores at all costs (who wants to do chores on a holiday?!), this means that you shouldn’t do your laundry, for example, on a Sunday if you are staying outside of a resort.
+For things you can do on a Sunday, see the 10 Things to Do in Tonga on a Sunday.

 It is illegal to be topless in public in Tonga, no matter whether you are male or female.
 Males can be topless in resorts, but it is not customary for females to go topless even in a resort.